200-Amp Panel Upgrade in BC: The 2026 Homeowner's Guide

 The cost to upgrade to a 200-amp panel in the Lower Mainland and Fraser Valley typically ranges vary based on your specific needs.
 This price generally covers the new panel, all associated breakers, new service entrance wiring, and the professional labour of a licensed electrician.
 The final cost can fluctuate based on the specific requirements of your home and the complexity of the installation.

 Several factors can influence the total price.
 For example, if the location of your panel needs to be moved to comply with current codes, or if your existing service mast and weather head are deteriorated and need replacement, the cost will be higher.
 The distance from the BC Hydro connection point to your meter base can also play a role.
 To get a clear and accurate price, it is essential to get a detailed, on-site estimate from a qualified electrical contractor.
+For more details, see our guide on BC Electrical Panel Upgrade: 100 to 200 Amp Service.

 Here is a more detailed breakdown of potential costs: